Glossary

 Coffee Body

-Body describes the physical feel or texture of coffee in the mouth.
+Body is a coffee descriptor and describes the physical feel or texture of coffee in the mouth.

 C